xiachengfan/scenarios/kubernetes/lab-configuring-apps-with-configmaps/step2.md

 In this step, you will use the ConfigMap in your application.

-Create a file named `/home/labex/project/deployment.yaml` with the following contents:
+Create a file named `deployment.yaml` in `/home/labex/project/` directory with the following contents:

 ```yaml
 apiVersion: apps/v1